saikrishnaj97/Neural_network_from_scratch/README.md

 # Neural_network_from_scratch
-Implemented Logistic Regression( with Neural Network Mindset), Shallow Neural Network and then Deep Neural Network from scratch without using any already available implementations of Keras/Pytorch/Scikit-learn
+Implemented Logistic Regression( with Neural Network Mindset), Shallow Neural Network and then Deep Neural Network from scratch without using any already available implementations of Keras/Pytorch/Scikit-learn and tested it on the CIFAR-10 dataset.